-2023: PANDEF, Afenifere, others agree on S’East Presidency - New Telegraph
+2023: PANDEF, Afenifere, others agree on S’East presidency - New Telegraph

-Collectively, the socio-cultural and socio-Political groups on Monday agreed that the time for a South Easterner to become President of Nigeria is now.
-According to them, the two other legs of the tripod of Nigeria have taken their turns for the Presidency.
+Collectively, the socio-cultural and socio-political groups yesterday agreed that the time for a south easterner to become President of Nigeria is now.
+According to them, the two other legs of the tripod of Nigeria have taken their turns for the presidency.

-According to him, he is 94 years and could tell a history of Nigeria governance to a large extent, therefore believe that the South East people were more positioned and favoured to produce the next President after President Muhammadu Buhari.
+According to him, he is 94 years and could tell a history of Nigeria governance to a large extent, therefore believes that the South East people were more positioned and favoured to produce the next president after President Muhammadu Buhari.

 Adebanjo also dismissed the claim of some persons that the Igbo cannot govern.

-Also, leaders of PANDEF, Chief Edwin Clark, Middle Belt Forum, and Dr. Pogu Bitrus spoke at the Conference in favour of South East Presidency.

-They all emphatically stated that the time for South East Presidency is now.
+Also, leaders of PANDEF, Chief Edwin Clark, Middle Belt Forum, and Dr. Pogu Bitrus spoke at the Conference in favour of South East presidency.
+They all emphatically stated that the time for South East presidency is now.

 However, the presidential aspirants were given time to express their vision as aspirants in the event organised by Nzuko Umunna under the Greater Nigeria Conference (GNC).